-Are you a tourist visiting Kenya for the first time or a Kenyan moving from another city to Nairobi?
+Are you a tourist visiting Kenya for the first time or a Kenyan moving to Nairobi from a different town?
 Security is a basic need that needs to be met at all times.
 This article will answer the following questions:

 Nairobi crime hotspots and danger zones

 Nairobi has been voted the world’s third most preferred destination and top destination in Africa.
-Though the Nairobi safety index is 42 percent, there are places that are considered high-risk areas.
+Though the Nairobi safety index is 42 percent, some areas are considered high-risk.
 According to security stakeholders, most of the crime hotspots are unsafe at night especially if you are walking alone.

 In Embakasi, Kayole, Maringo, Highridge Teachers college playing ground, Soweto-Embakasi Bridge, Gitari, opposite Jacaranda Estate, Kangundo road-railway line junction, and Laikipia have been mapped out as high-risk areas all day long.

-In Dagoretti, Kawangware, Ndunyu, Waithaka kwa Ngángá, Mlango soko, Kasovo, Maumau, Ndwaru road, Kiana, Kabiiria, and Muslim Kawangware are famous dumping sites of dead bodies.
+However, you need to avoid walking alone in the evening and at night between 6 pm and 3 am.
+Kawangware, Ndunyu, Waithaka kwa Ngángá, Mlango soko, Kasovo, Maumau, Ndwaru road, Kiana, Kabiiria, and Muslim Kawangware are famous dumping sites of dead bodies.
 Crimes such as drug peddling, trading in small arms and light weapons, armed robbery, boda boda theft are common in these areas.
-Avoid walking alone in these areas in the evening and at night between 6pm and 3am.

-In Makadara, the common crime types include theft, SGBV, assault, armed robbery, kidnapping, trading in small arms and light weapons.
+In Makadara, theft, SGBV, assault, armed robbery, kidnapping, trading in small arms, and light weapons are common.
 Makadara crime hotspots include Mutindwa, near the South B bridge, near the South C fly over, Makongeni-Likoni Road Bridge, Mukuru fauta bridge Mukuru Reuben, Mukuru kwa Njenga, Mesora, Stage 2, Kiambiu, Katulo road, Jericho sports ground, Uwanja soo, Jericho, and the Shepherds-Uhuru Junction.